AU-BCE-EE/guidance/DMI API/README.md

  - `API-key` - This is always necessary
  - `url` - This is always necessary.
 There are different url's for different base requests.
  - `stationId` - This is used if you wanna have data from only a certain station.
 The station ID can either be found with a basic request with the station url or on the [DMI station list](https://opendatadocs.dmi.govcloud.dk/Data/Meteorological_Observation_Data_Stations)
- - `datetime` - With this you can defien the time range of the data.
+ - `datetime` - With this you can define the time range of the data.
 Different formats are possible.
 More information in the documentation linked above.
  - `parameterId` - Define which parameter you need.
 Below is a list (actually a vector) of all possible parameters.
  - `limit` - Define how many rows/entries you need.
 Default is 1,000.
 Max is 300,000.
  - `bbox` - This is useful if you wanna select stations in a certian area.
 The query is southwest corner and northeast corner i.e., `LON1,LAT1,LON2,LAT2`.
 Otherwiese, just look at the [map](https://www.dmi.dk/friedata/observationer/) with the station network.
 If you have a stationId defined, there is no need for `bbox`.